ChunjingXiao/CAGAD/README.md

-# Counterfactual Data Augmentation for Graph Anomaly Detection with Diffusion Probabilistic Models
+# CAGAD

-This is an anonymous repository hosting the code of CAGAD for double-blind review.
+This is a repository hosting the code of CAGAD.

 ## Data